pgtipping/Synthalyst/memory-bank/activeContext.md

 - ✅ Verified all components using React hooks have the "use client" directive

 - ✅ Fixed linter errors in mock Prisma client implementation:

   - Added proper TypeScript interfaces for mock storage
   - Replaced `any` types with specific interfaces
   - Improved type safety in mock implementation
   - Added proper return types for mock methods

+- ✅ Standardized mock Prisma client pattern for API tests:
+  - Updated Categories API tests to use the standardized pattern
+  - Updated Posts API tests to use the standardized pattern
+  - Documented the pattern in .cursorrules
+  - Added examples for handling relationships and API route params
+  - Verified that other API tests don't use Prisma and don't need updates

 ### Current Focus: Mock Prisma Client Standardization